Docker development best practicesEstimated reading time: 6 minutes

 When building images, always tag them with useful tags which codify version information, intended destination (

-test, for instance), stability, or other information that will be useful when deploying the application in different environments.
+test, for instance), stability, or other information that is useful when deploying the application in different environments.
 Do not rely on the automatically-created

 Where and how to persist application data